-- Bulgaria has processes in place that are intended to ensure that a temporary suspension of the exchange of information or termination of a relevant QCAA be carried out only as per the conditions set out in the QCAA.
-It has provided details in relation to those processes. - 19.
-Peer input was received from one jurisdiction in relation to a temporary suspension of exchange or termination of a QCAA.
-There are no concerns to be reported in respect of the temporary suspension of exchange or termination of QCAA.
+17. Luxembourg has processes in place that are intended to ensure that a temporary suspension of the exchange of information or termination of a relevant QCAA be carried out only as per the conditions set out in the QCAA.
+It has provided details in relation to those processes.

+18. Peer input was received from one jurisdiction in relation to a temporary suspension of exchange or termination of a QCAA.
+No concerns were reported in respect of the temporary suspension of exchange or termination of QCAA.